grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 Pricing.md

 ## Do you offer professional services or help with scripting?

-Yes - we have a professional services team that can be engaged to assist in your testing.
-This team can be utilized to just give a hand with scripting or execute entire projects based on your need.
-Please contact [sales](mailto:sales@k6.io) for more information.
-Note: Projects need to be scoped and typically require a 1-2 week lead time, depending on availability.
+Yes - we have a [professional services team](https://k6.io/professional-services) to help your organization with your performance testing projects.